textileio/community/docs/tutorials/hub/web-app.md

 ### API Access

-A [_user group key_](../hub/app-apis.md) consists of a _key_ and a _secret_, which you'll never want to expose to users.
-However, for users to access your Hub resources, they'll need a token derived from their own identity and the user group's key and secret.
+A [_user group key_](../hub/app-apis.md) consists of a _key_ and a _secret_.
+You can expose your _key_ but you *never want to expose your _secret_* to users or outside of secure environments.
 So to use the Hub APIs in your web app, you have two options:

-* Build a light-weight token endpoint accessible only by your app ([below](#creating-a-token-endpoint)).
+* Build a light-weight login endpoint accessible only by your app that will generate Hub credentials for users. ([See below](#creating-a-login-endpoint)).
-* Use the domain whitelisting to skip token generation ([in development](https://github.com/textileio/textile/issues/109))
+* Use the domain whitelisting to skip token generation. ([In development](https://github.com/textileio/textile/issues/109))

-We'll come back to option one in the second part of this tutorial.
+In this tutorial, we'll show you how to build a simple web app and basic login endpoint.

 ## Building a simple web app